hammerheim-game/hammerheim-rules/10-optional-rules.md

 11 Stone of Healing.
 A model who carries this stone may heal one model within 2" of him (including himself) during each recovery phase.
 The warrior regains one lost Wound.
 Note that this healing is only beneficial to models who have more than one Wound on their profile.

 12 Stone of Protection.
-A model who carries this stone has their armor save improved by one point (i.e. a 5+ save becomes a 4+ save).
+A model who carries this stone has their armour save improved by one point (i.e. a 5+ save becomes a 4+ save).
 Note that no model may ever have a save better than 1+.
-If the model has no armor, the stone gives him a 6+ armor save.
+If the model has no armour, the stone gives him a 6+ armour save.

 ###### Using Stones